 Bachelor of Arts in Organizational Management, 2008

-Now that he has earned his degree, he says his life has changed tremendously.
 "Each time I look at my diploma hanging on my wall, it reminds me of when I didn't have one and how thankful I am to have it now.
 It has also provided me a great deal of confidence in myself due to the fact that whatever the economy brings, I have a reliable degree to fall back on.
 This is especially important in a job market where, in many cases, not having a degree is non-negotiable."